webfx-demos/webfx-pacman/README.md

 ### With a keyboard

-From the intro scene of either game, you can switch to the other game by pressing <kbd>V</kbd>.
-To start the game, you first have to "insert a coin" by pressing <kbd>5</kbd>.
-After you have credit, the game can be started by pressing <kbd>1</kbd> (I used these keys because they are also used by the MAME Arcade emulator).
-To quit a scene, press <kbd>Q</kbd>.
+From the start page and intro scence of either game, you can switch to the other game by pressing <kbd>V</kbd>.
+Pressing <kbd>Enter</kbd> or <kbd>Space</kbd> or clicking the "Play!" button displays the intro scene of the selected game variant.

+To be able to play, you first have to "insert a coin" which is done either by pressing the key <kbd>5</kbd> or by clicking anywhere on the intro scene.
+After having added credit, the game can be started by pressing key <kbd>1</kbd> or by clicking anywhere with the mouse (or touching).
+(The used keys used are derived from the MAME Arcade emulator).
+To quit the play scene and return to the intro scene, press key <kbd>Q</kbd>.

 Pac-Man steering:
 - Pac-Man is steered using the cursor keys.